solana-developers/solana-cookbook/docs/guides/serialization.md

 footer: MIT Licensed
 ---

-# Serialization
+# Serializing Data

 When we talk about serialization we mean both serializing data as well as deserialization of data.

 Serialization comes into play at a few points along Solana program and program accounts lifecycle:

-1. Serializing instruction data (Client)
+1. Serializing instruction data on to client
-2. Deserializing instruction data (Program)
+2. Deserializing instruction data on the program
-3. Account Data Serialization (Program)
+3. Serializing Account data on the program
-4. Client Account Data Deserialization (Client)
+4. Deserializing Account Data on the client

 It is important that the above actions are all supported by the same serialization approach.
-The included snippets are demonstrating serialization using [Borsh](#resources) with examples in Rust and Typescript.
+The included snippets are demonstrating serialization using [Borsh](#resources).

 The samples in the remainder of this document are excerpts as taken from the [Solana CLI Program Template](#resources)